 By providing translators and teachers with the tools to bring translation into schools in creative, innovative ways, we enrich intercultural awareness, while raising confidence and aspiration among young people.

 Please click below to read about the SST team and Trustees.

 Stephen Spender’s archive, which will be joined in due course by Natasha Spender’s archive, is available to readers in the University of Oxford’s Bodleian Library.
 For more information about the Stephen Spender archive, please search the catalogue or email the Bodleian.

 The Harry Ransom Center at the University of Texas at Austin also holds a substantial collection of Stephen Spender’s manuscripts and correspondence.

 The Trust was established in 1997 to honour Stephen Spender’s achievements as poet and translator of poetry, and as champion of the rights of creative artists and writers to free expression.
-Founding members who have since died include Valerie Eliot, Seamus Heaney, Ted Hughes, Czesław Miłosz, Harold Pinter and Natasha Spender.
+Founding members included Valerie Eliot, Seamus Heaney, Ted Hughes, Czesław Miłosz, Harold Pinter and Natasha Spender.

 The Trust’s accounts and annual returns for the past five years can be viewed on the Charity Commission website